thecatstones/miscellaneous/instances-per-container.md

 This way, even if the security of a container was compromised, the malicious user would still have to get through the virtual machine before they could affect the host.
 While this would be more secure, it would also increase the complexity and resource costs of our app.

 Another way of providing strong container isolation from our host kernel is to use a container runtime sandbox.
-A container runtime sandbox intercepts application system calls (by blocking system calls that attempts privileged access) and acts as the guest Kernel, without the need for translation through virtualized hardware.
+A container runtime sandbox intercepts application system calls (by blocking system calls that attempt privileged access) and acts as the guest Kernel, without the need for translation through virtualized hardware.
 Just like within a VM, an application running in the sandbox gets its own kernel, distinct from the host and other sandboxes.
 It provides a flexible resource footprint and lower fixed cost than a full VM.
 However, it comes with a higher per-system call overhead and lower application compatibility. [https://cloud.google.com/blog/products/gcp/open-sourcing-gvisor-a-sandboxed-container-runtime]

 For now, we have decided that creating separate containers that run on our main server provides a good balance of security and practical viability.